leighmacdonald/gbans/docs/docs/devel/devel.md

 `just bump_deps` Can be used to update both go and js/ts libraries.

-## Start Backend
+## Run a local development environment

-`just dev` Run the backend server.
-By default, listens on http://localhost:6006/.
+`just dev` Run the database, backend and frontend watch commands under zellij.

-## Start Frontend

-`just serve` Start the vite frontend development web server.
-This should open http://localhost:6007/ automatically.